-- There had been three clinical audits completed in the last year with 2 complete audits and one single cycle audit and some observational studies.
-We looked at the three audits in detail; one of these was a completed audit where the improvements made were implemented and monitored. - The practice participated in applicable local audits, national benchmarking, accreditation, peer review and research.
+- There had been seven clinical audits completed in the last two years and some observational studies, two of these were completed audits where the improvements made were implemented and monitored. - The practice participated in applicable local audits, national benchmarking, accreditation, peer review and research.